hank-chouu/LLM-Reading-Comprehension/README.md

 The script will do the following sequentially:

 1. Create the project directory `zh-tw-reading-comprehension-test-for-llms` under the parent directory.
-2. Copy the reqired scripts into the project directory.
+2. Copy the files in `scripts` into the project directory.
 3. Create and activate a virtual environment (.llama-factory).
 4. Clone LLaMA-Factory and install the dependencies.
 5. Download and unzip the questions and the reading materials.